-Delta Dental uses Maximum Plan Allowance (MPA) to determine the allowable amount for services and procedures.
+In Alaska, Delta Dental uses Reimbursement Amount to determine the allowable amount for services and procedures.

-For a participating dentist, the maximum amount is the amount the dentist has agreed to accept for a particular service.
+For a participating dentist, the Reimbursement Amount is the amount the dentist has agreed to accept for a particular service.

 All participating dentists and most non-participating dentists will bill Delta Dental directly.
 If members need to send a claim they can download and mail a claim form or submit an itemized receipt with information about the date of service, the service provided and the amount of service.

 Claims need to be filed within 12 months of the date of service.

 Portland, OR 97240-0384

 For additional help, members can call our team of customer service experts toll-free 888-374-8906.

 A grace period to pay premiums is an extension of the due date.
 If premiums are paid during the grace period there is no interruption of coverage.
 Individual members who receive the advance premium tax credit (APTC) and have paid their first month of premium are eligible for a three-month grace period.
 Claims received during the first month will be processed on schedule.
 Claims received during the remaining grace period will be considered pending (not paid or denied) until Delta Dental receives the premium.